Medal of Merit Class B

 Officer Huberty and his partner Jerome Kubash observed smoke billowing

 from a residential apartment at 373 Virginia.
-Officer Huberty
+Officer Huberty crawled

 January 15, 1977